laughedelic/Welcome-to-Authorea/questions.md

 - Is there a way to use XeTeX engine for being able to use Unicode everywhere?
 - Is there any way to setup a custom build script for generating the document?
 I expect no in general, because it would be a security vulnerability, but probably some kind of [TavisCI-like config](https://docs.travis-ci.com/user/customizing-the-build) is used internally and could be exposed to the user.

+Update: it appears that the solution to the above already exists, it's called [panzer](https://github.com/msprev/panzer#panzer): a wrapper for Pandoc with YAML config to handle any Pandoc options and pre/post-processing.

 ## Diagrams